expo/xde/PACKAGING.md

 ### To package up for distribution:

-1. Make sure you are using iojs-v2.3.1
+1. Make sure you are using Node v4.1.1

     ```
-        nvm use iojs-v2.3.1
+        nvm use v4.1.1

         rm -rf node_modules/

         npm install
     ```

     The reason for this is that the Chokidar stuff breaks on some later versions of node/iojs, and some native modules fail to build or are weird.

-    Other versions like 2.5.0 might be OK, but let's stick with 2.3.1 until we have time to thoroughly test some other stuff.

 2. Make sure you are on the right branch